cynthia079/orel/README.md

 ## Quick Start

 ### Scenario 1
-Suppose we have such data with json format which retrived from a remote api
+Suppose we have such data with json format which fetched from a remote api
 ``` json
 {
   "code": 0,